Normandykes

 Normandykes (Grid Reference: NO 830994) is the site of a Roman marching camp 1 mi to the southwest of Peterculter, City of Aberdeen, Scotland.
 The near-rectangular site, measuring approximately 860 by 510 m, covers about 106 acre of the summit and eastern slopes of a hill overlooking the River Dee and the B9077 road further south.
 Aerial photographs for Normandykes have been archived between 1947 and 1976.
 The camp is about 6 mi, or less than half a day's march, north of the Raedykes camp.
 It is possible that the actual route taken would have entailed one day's march, over a route likely chosen to avoid the Red Moss, a virtually uncrossable bog near the present day village of Netherley.

 Normandykes was first mentioned as Norman's Dyke and interpreted as a Danish Camp in 1795, but then corrected in the New Statistical Account of 1845 as Roman.

 The camp was first excavated in the year 1935 by Richmond and MacIntyre; construction is thought to date to the Antonine or Severan periods.

-The site is designated a scheduled ancient monument.
+The site is designated a scheduled monument.